 Do not wear loose apparel, shorts, or short skirts, as they expose skin to electrical connections and rotation machinery.

-Do not wear hanging non-metal necklaces, glasses, ties, and other accessories, as users tend to get close to rotating machinery and electrical connections.
+Do not wear hanging necklaces, glasses, ties, and other accessories, as users tend to get close to rotating machinery and electrical connections.
 Also, avoid hanging glasses around the neck, as these can be easily grabbed by rotating machinery.

 Tie long hair to the back of the head.

 Wear safety goggles at all times during the experiment.
 Wear other personal protective equipment (PPE) as required by local safety rules and regulations.
+For example, common PPE includes fire-retardant coats, high-voltage insulating gloves (worn when handling live wires or cables), and earplugs (used when operating loud machinery).

-Basic Equipment: Electronic and Measurement Equipment
+Basic Equipment: Demonstration and Overview of Electronic and Measurement Equipment

-on (Figure 1).
+Turn on the function generator (Figure 1).
 Function generators provide periodic AC signals of different shapes.
 These shapes are mainly sinusoidal, triangular, saw-tooth, and square.

-V peak at a frequency of 400 Hz and zero DC offset
+Set up the function generator to produce a sinusoidal output of 10 V peak at a frequency of 400 Hz and zero DC offset.

 Connect a BNC-to-alligator connector with the BNC tied to the function generator output port.